mikrono/tModLoaderWiki_kr_ko/ModItem.md

 Allows you to modify the player's animation when the player is holding this item.
 Return true if you modify the player's animation.
 Returns false by default.

+### public virtual bool AltFunctionUse(Player player)

+Allows you to make this item usable by right-clicking.
+Returns false by default.
+When this item is used by right-clicking, player.altFunctionUse will be set to 2.

 ### public virtual void UpdateInventory(Player player)

 Allows you to make things happen when this item is in the player's inventory (for example, how the cell phone makes information display).